-The Stakeholder Participation Guidance can help countries enhance stakeholder participation in the design, implementation and assessment of climate policies and actions.
+The Stakeholder Participation Guide can help countries enhance stakeholder participation in the design, implementation and assessment of climate policies and actions.
 Enhancing stakeholder participation has been shown to build understanding and support among diverse groups, which can improve policy and action design and strengthen GHG, sustainable development, and transformational change impacts.
-The guidance serves to:

-The Stakeholder Participation Guidance is applicable to all sectors, policies and actions covered by the series of guidance.
+The Stakeholder Participation Guide is applicable to all sectors, policies and actions covered by the series of assessment guides.

 These chapters explain the potential benefits of effective stakeholder participation to enhance policies and actions and their assessment and how this guidance can support the design, implementation and assessment of effective stakeholder participation.
 This section should be read to understand whether to use the guidance and to determine what objectives it will be used for.

 This chapter introduces key concepts for and the elements of effective stakeholder participation around which this guidance is organised.
 It also provides an overview of key principles that guide effective stakeholder participation.

 This chapter supports planning and preparation for effective stakeholder participation potentially combining several elements covered in other modules of this guidance.
 Planning stakeholder participation involves identification of activities, methods, timing, roles, responsibilities and resources to meet the defined objectives of stakeholder participation effectively and efficiently throughout the policy design and implementation cycle.
 Planning and sharing of plans for stakeholder participation helps stakeholders to understand the opportunities for participation, and the role they can have in designing, implementing and assessing policies.